 Indicate on the registration form if you would like to earn a continuing education unit (1 unit = 10 hrs) while attending the symposium.
 Further details will be sent to you upon registration.

-Parking is available adjacent to the Muenster University Center (parking map).
+The symposium will be held in the ballroom on the second floor of the Muenster University Center on the Vermillion campus of the University of South Dakota.
+Parking is available adjacent to the Muenster University Center.
 Parking lots 2, 3 and 4 will be available to CBBRe attendees without a permit to park on the days of the symposium, but parking meters will be enforced as normal.Parking Map